dufourc1/Deep-Learning-mini-projects/Proj2/README.md

 This script compares the creation and training of models with our module and with the `torch.nn` module for the same losses, optimizers and activation functions as above.
 For example below is the comparison on 20 experiments of the accuracy with CrossEntropy loss.
-This will produce these plots where the mean precision over the experiments is in bold and the experiments are merely transparent.
+This will produce these plots where the mean precision over the experiments is in bold and each experiments traces a  merely transparent line.

 The plots will be saved in `results/plots`